PrinssAlex/3dgs-dynamic-masking-47/README.md

 Beyond the numerical gains, the results highlight that loss masking offers a practical path to robustness without modifying the core 3DGS architecture or introducing additional prediction heads.
 The method integrates cleanly into existing pipelines and remains compatible with techniques such as transient decoupling and artifact-aware regularization, making it a lightweight baseline for dynamic-scene mitigation in scenarios where PSNR, SSIM, and LPIPS are critical evaluation criteria.
 This makes the approach attractive for real-world deployments where scenes contain pedestrians, vehicles, or other transients but engineering budgets do not permit complex model changes.​

 Finally, the project establishes a reproducible pipeline—from mask generation through training to metric computation and result export—that can be reused to benchmark future methods on dynamic-scene robustness.
 The released code and metrics (PSNR 9.05→18.35, SSIM 0.784→0.88, LPIPS 0.506→0.08, and 107× L1 reduction) provide a concrete reference point for comparing masking strategies and artifact-suppression methods in 3D Gaussian Splatting.
 Future work could extend this benchmark to larger and more challenging datasets, incorporate learned or probabilistic masks, and explore combinations with transient modeling and SLAM-style priors to further tighten the link between numerical metrics and perceived reconstruction quality in dynamic environments
+## Conclusion and Future Work

+We conclude that integrating dynamic‑object masks into the 3DGS training pipeline is an effective strategy for obtaining cleaner static reconstructions in scenes with motion.
+Both loss masking and ray filtering reduce artifacts compared to the baseline, each with its own trade‑offs in terms of implementation complexity and robustness.

+For future work, we plan to:

+- **Learn masks automatically**, for example using a segmentation network, to apply the approach to real‑world videos.
+- **Extend from static‑scene robustness to full dynamic‑scene modeling**, possibly by combining masked static 3DGS with 4D Gaussians or other dynamic representations.
+- **Incorporate temporal consistency and multi‑view constraints**, such as temporal smoothing of masks and explicit regularization across adjacent frames.

+Key concepts:

+- **Static‑background reconstruction vs dynamic‑object modeling:** Our current work focuses on cleaning up the static part of the scene; modeling the moving objects themselves is left for future work.
+- **Scalability:** Moving from controlled synthetic scenes to complex real‑world captures with multiple dynamic agents.
+- **Integration with broader pipelines:** Using a robust static 3DGS representation in robotics, SLAM, AR, and other applications where dynamic objects are frequent but often treated as nuisances.

 ## References
 - Kerbl et al. (2023).
 3D Gaussian Splatting
 - Repository: github.com/prinssalex/3dgs-dynamic-masking-47